 Being charged with intimidation in Indiana is frightening.
 Suddenly, your future is at risk, and you could do jail time.
 However, securing competent legal counsel can ensure that your rights are defended.
 An attorney with a proven record in criminal defense will provide the best outcome for your case.

-Our seasoned Indianapolis criminal defense attorneys at Gemma & Karimi, LLP, have defended men and women from various misdemeanor and felony criminal charges in the last decade.
+Our seasoned Indianapolis criminal defense lawyers at Gemma & Karimi, LLP, have defended men and women from various misdemeanor and felony criminal charges in the last decade.
 Our dedicated criminal defense lawyers have an excellent track record defending people against charges of intimidation, manslaughter, domestic violence, and more.
 We can assist you with navigating the Indiana criminal justice system to ensure the best case result.
 Contact our Indianapolis defense attorney now at (317) 602-5970 for a legal consultation.

 Contact Our Firm